Introduction – Annual Food Wastage Fills 1,230 Great Pyramids By Volume

 5) Grocery Shop Online

 Have you every noticed that the closer you get to the checkout the more sweets and treats you see.
-Supermarkets are well studied in helping you buy food you don’t need or isn’t good for.
+Supermarkets are well studied in helping you buy food you don’t need or isn’t good for; in fact, supermarket food waste is a huge problem.
 It’s even worse if you shop while hungry.

 Somehow, due to the magic of the internet that allure is quite there online.
 Sitting on a computer, checking the fridge and cupboards it always seems much easier to buy the food you actually need.
 This isn’t for everyone.
 One issue is that grocery stores charge a delivery fee which increases the cost of your food.
 Another issue is that ideally you get to the groceries in time to put things away in the fridge and freezer.